Flotomate/product_docs/source/change-management/inside-a-change.rst

     :align: center
     :alt: figure 35

-Using the dialog box, you can create an Approval with multiple approvers.
+Using the dialog box, the technician can create an Approval with multiple approvers and technician groups.
 The assigned approvers get notified immediately.
-You can have two types of Approval:
+There are two types of Approval:

 -  **Unanimous**: All of the approvers have to approve else the Approval